 - By 2030, 60% of car sales worldwide would have to be electric and air traffic will need to be stabilized at 2019 levels.

-In short, this report is bound to become a reference tool for any investor, corporation or regulator seeking to assess the climate strategies of economic players.
-From now on, any net zero pledge must indeed be recalibrated, based on the conclusions of this IEA report.
+In addition, carbon sequestration efforts will have to be significantly increased.
+This, notably in relations to carbon capture and storage technologies or increasing forestry capacities to capture CO2.
+This report is bound to become a reference tool for any investor, corporation or regulator seeking to assess the climate strategies of economic players.
+From now on, any net zero pledge will have to be recalibrated, based on the conclusions of this IEA report.

 In practice, this report produces a triple threat for economic players and investors to address by:

 - First, taking full measure of their responsibility and impacts.
 This includes their outsourcing activities and the carbon footprint they typically externalize onto consumers;

 - Second, questioning their economic models to justify offsetting activities, but only in the absence of a solid alternative;